pradeeppathak9/infrastructure/jhub/readme.md

-### Steps to setup JupyterHub, JupyterLab on Ubuntu
+### Steps to setup JupyterHub, JupyterLab on Ubuntu and run as a service

 ###### Install pip for python3
 sudo apt-get install python3-pip